 Maestro Tsung Yeh began his tenure at the Singapore Chinese Orchestra (SCO) as Music Director in 2002.
 Under his leadership, SCO expanded its repertoire with ground-breaking works such as Marco Polo and Princess Blue — A Symphonic Epic (2002), and Admiral of the Seven Seas (2005) and Awaking (2008).
 In 2013, Tsung Yeh was awarded the Cultural Medallion; the highest accolade in the arts.
-He is also currently serving as advisor to the Singapore National Youth Chinese Orchestra.

 With relentless vigour, Tsung Yeh pioneered and developed SCO’s signature Nanyang music style, infusing Southeast Asian elements and heritage into symphonic works.
 Tsung Yeh put on a grand display of Nanyang music during the National Day Parade 2007, where he conducted an awe-inspiring performance comprised of musicians from SCO, Singapore Symphony Orchestra, Singapore Armed Forces Central Band, Malay, Indian and Nanyin ensembles.
 The Singapore International Competition for Chinese Orchestral Composition (SICCOC) was initiated by Tsung Yeh, and subsequently supported by Prime Minister Lee Hsien Loong, to act as a platform to educate and establish repertoire of Nanyang and Singapore-inspired music.